-\textit{We first show the blockchain-enabled IHSC can improve the safety.} Here we compare the performance of IHSC with and without blockchain.
+\textit{We first show that the blockchain-enabled IHSC can improve the safety.} Here we compare the performance of IHSC with and without blockchain.
 For the critical record (see Table~\ref{tab:IEEEProInfo}), the validators need to have on-site visits to ensure the \textit{data integrity}.
 To assess the IHSC safety, we consider three types of false pass rates, including: (1) for pre-harvest test, the expected percentage of lots with more than 0.3\% THC that aren't destroyed, $q_{fp} = \underset{K\to\infty}{\lim}\mbox{E}[K_{fp}/K]$; (2) for the 15-day harvest regulation, the expected percentage of lots completed harvest violating the 15 days requirement, $q_{fh} = \underset{K\to\infty}{\lim}\mbox{E}[K_{fh}/K]$; and (3) the expected percentage of lots with more than 0.05\% THC and reaching to customers, $q_{fq} = \underset{K\to\infty}{\lim}\mbox{E}[K_{fq}/K]$, where $K_{fp}$, $K_{fh}$, $K_{fq}$ are the counts of corresponding false approval.
 The simulation results in Table~\ref{IEEESecuImpor} illustrate that blockchain can greatly improve \textit{IHSC security and safety}.

-{Then, we compare the performance of traditional single chain with our two-layer chain with 4 shards.} For the single chain, suppose that the verification time for each record follows the exponential distribution, $F_s \sim exp(\mu_s) $ with mean $\mu_s = 0.1$ day.
+{Then, we compare the performance of a traditional single chain with our two-layer block chain with 4 shards.} For the single chain, suppose that the verification time for each record follows the exponential distribution, $F_s \sim \exp(\mu_s) $ with mean $\mu_s = 0.1$ day.
 The block size is 4 transactions and the generation interval is 1.5 min.

-The frequency of all types of record arrivals along the IHSC process during one season is presented at Figure~\ref{fig: IEEEArrival}.
-The important percentiles (95\%, median, and 5\%) of the corresponding waiting times for online validation obtained by single-chain v.s. our two-layer blockchain are showed at Figures~\ref{fig: IEEEWaiting}(a) and \ref{fig: IEEEWaiting}(b) respectively.
-Moreover, Figures~\ref{fig: IEEEWaiting}(c) and \ref{fig: IEEEWaiting}(d) illustrate the results of waiting times for on-site verification. \textit{The plots show that the two-layer blockchain structure can improve the efficiency and throughput of both online validation and on-site verification, support scalability, and avoide the prolonged waiting.}
+The frequency of all types of record arrivals along the IHSC process during one season is presented at Figure~\ref{fig: IEEEArrival}(a).
+The important percentiles (95\%, 50\%, and 5\%) of the corresponding waiting times for online validation obtained by single-chain v.s. our two-layer blockchain are showed at Figures~\ref{fig: IEEEArrival}(b) and \ref{fig: IEEEArrival}(c) respectively.
+Moreover, Figures~\ref{fig: IEEEArrival}(d) and \ref{fig: IEEEArrival}(e) illustrate the results of waiting times for on-site verification. \textit{The plots show that the two-layer blockchain structure can improve the efficiency and throughput of both online validation and on-site verification, support scalability, and avoid the prolonged waiting.}